 Menstrual Cup Uganda (MCU) is a Swedish non-profit organization established in 2013.
 MCU provides training on sexual reproductive health, MHM and menstrual cups and distributes cups for free to girls and women in Uganda.

 London School of Hygiene and Tropical Medicine (LSHTM) is a world-leading centre for research and postgraduate education in public and global health.
-In collaboration with the Medical Research Council and Uganda Virus Research Institute, LHSTH leads a study assessing the impact of a comprehensive menstrual health intervention on education outcomes in Uganda, in which WoMena provide MHM training and distribution of menstrual cup and reusable pads as well as awareness raising skits.
+In collaboration with the Medical Research Council and Uganda Virus Research Institute, LHSTH leads a study assessing the impact of a comprehensive menstrual health intervention on education outcomes in Uganda.

 Mbarara University of Science and Technology (MUST) is a public university in Uganda.
 WoMena collaborates with the MUST Department of Gender and Women Studies on design and analysis of quantitative and qualitative research related to MHM and menstrual cups.